3246251196/adtools_testing/README.md

 - cd into the specific test case variant of interest and invoke "execute run_*.script", OR,
 - run the executable directly, yourself
-- ./adt -c will then clean out the tests directory, recursively

 ### Goal
 At the heart of it, this script does two things: